Apple's iPhone 16 gets a camera button, Action button and the A18 chip

 The iPhone 16 is built with aerospace-grade aluminum and is available in some new colors, including ultramarine, teal and pink to go with white and black.
 It’s built for greater durability too.
 Apple says it’s water- and dust-resistant, and has a new glass-ceramic screen that’s said to be 50 percent tougher than the one of the iPhone 15 and twice as strong as "any other smartphone."
 Much like the Apple Watch lineup, the screen can be as dark as 1 nit or as bright as 2,000 nits.
 The screen sizes remain the same at 6.1 inches for the iPhone 16 and 6.7 inches for the iPhone 16 Plus.

 Apple claims there's a bigger battery in the iPhone 16 as well, which is always welcome to hear.
-The company claims that will work in concert with the A18 and the power efficiency features of iOS 18 to deliver longer battery life.
+The company claims it will work in concert with the A18 and the power efficiency features of iOS 18 to deliver longer battery life.
+Apple says the iPhone 16 will deliver up to 22 hours of local video playback, 18 hours of streaming video and 80 hours of audio playback on a single charge.

 On the safety front, you'll be able to share live videos if you need to use the Emergency SOS function.
 Messages via satellite and other messaging features are coming to the US and Canada, while Emergency SOS and Find My via satellite are available in 18 countries, including the US.